smitmartijn/networkinsight-cookbook/manuscript/ch-9-search-engine.md

 A full list of entity types can be found inside Network Insight.
 Simply search for 'help' or click the link "Learn more about supported properties" that is placed on the bottom of each search (see Figure 74).

-{caption: "Search help: find all supported properties"}
+{caption: "Search help: find all supported properties", width: "50%"}
 ![](images/image78.png)

 To give you a few more examples of how to spot what the entity type is, the table below lists a few.